brooke-lampe/soft260-project-brooke-lampe/README.md

 *   Select nothing and then click "Add Route" to add a route:
     *   Start the route by clicking a vertex.
     *   Click another, unhighlighted vertex to extend the route (if possible).
-        (This part of the code is a little buggy and sometimes extends the route in strange, roundabout ways.)
     *   Click a highlighted vertex to retract the route.
     *   Click the original vertex to complete the route (if possible) and then automatically select the completed route.